elastic/apm/docs/agents/spec-process.md

   They make sure the issues are assigned to a stack release milestone, based on the milestone of the spec PR.
   Agent teams can still change the milestone if priorities shift.
-  However, they should talk to their team lead about it.
+  However, they should let their team lead know.

 ## Advantages